DuggyL/chef-dicson-milestone-project-1/README.md

 ### Further Testing

--   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+-   The website was tested on Google Chrome, Firefox, Microsoft Edge and Safari browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
--   A large amount of testing was done to ensure that all pages were linking correctly.
+-   Testing was done to ensure that all pages were linking correctly.
--   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+-   Friends were asked to review the site and report any bugs or user experience issues.

+### Mobile / Tablet Devices:
+The website was tested for responsiveness using Google/Firefox Chrome Developer Tools.
+- Galaxy S10
+- Galaxy S20
+- Galaxy Note
+- iPhone X Pro/Max
+- iPhone 11 Pro/Max
+- iPhone 12 Mini/Pro/Max
+- iPhone 13 Mini/Pro/Max
+- iPad
+- iPad Pro
+- Kindle

 ### Known Bugs

--   On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
-    -   A white gap can be seen to the right of the footer and navigation bar as a result.
--   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.
+-   On iPad Pro 12.9 screen navigation bar texts bleed off the edge and due to the large screen, the bootstrap framework could not decide between full-screen layout or tablet layout.

 # Deployment